xiaoshan1994/xiaoshan1994.github.io/content/post/de/his_EuropeMap.md

 {{< toc >}}

 {{< wide-image src="https://www.nationsonline.org/maps/countries_europe_map-L.jpg" title="Map of the European States" >}}

+# Ethnic groups in Europe

+Of the total population of Europe of some 740 million (as of 2010), close to 90% (or some 650 million) fall within three large branches of Indo-European languages, these being:
+* Romance, including Aromanian, Arpitan, Catalan, Corsican, French and other Langues d'oïl, Friulian, Galician, Istro-Romanian, Italian, Ladino, Megleno-Romanian, Occitan, Portuguese, Romanian, Romansh, Sardinian and Spanish.
+* Germanic, including Danish, Dutch, English, Faroese, Frisian, German, Icelandic, Limburgish, Low Saxon, Luxembourgish, Norwegian, Scots, Swedish, and Yiddish.
+Afrikaans, a daughter language of Dutch, is spoken by some South African and Namibian migrant populations.
+* Slavic, including Belarusian, Bulgarian, Czech, Kashubian, Macedonian, Polish, Russian, Rusyn, Serbo-Croatian, Slovak, Slovenian, Sorbian and Ukrainian.

 # Slavs
 Slavs are the largest European ethnolinguistic group.
 Present-day Slavs are classified into **East Slavs** (chiefly Belarusians, Russians, Rusyns, and Ukrainians), **West Slavs** (chiefly Czechs, Kashubs, Poles, Slovaks, Silesians and Sorbs) and **South Slavs** (chiefly Bosniaks, Bulgarians, Croats, Macedonians, Montenegrins, Serbs and Slovenes).